 - 4 cups Milk Whole or low fat or non-dairy milk like soy

 - 1 tsp ground cinnamon

-- Boil the long-grain rice following the instructions in the package, then drain and run under cold water so it cools down quickly.
-Pop it into ablender with the milk, ground cinnamon, and sugar.
-Whiz until smooth, then taste and add a bit more sugar, until it's sweet enough for you.
+Pop it into a blender with the milk, ground cinnamon, and sugar.
+Whiz until smooth, then taste and add a bit more sugar if you want it sweeter.
 You may need to do this in 2 batches if your blender isn't big enough

-- Once it's lovely and silky, strain it into a jug with a load of ice and discard any rice left behind.
-Snap your cinnamon sticks in half and pop them in.
+Strain this mixture it into a jug with a load of ice (if you want it cold) and discard any rice left behind.
+Garnish with cinnamon sticks.
 Sprinkle over a little more ground cinnamon and serve

 This Mexican Horchata can be made warm by warming up the milk (do not let it boil over) before blending with the rest of the ingredients